joshuad31/TandaPay-Simulation/READMErx.md

 **Initial check:** Is the simulation currently on Period 0?

+1. If yes, then:
-- If yes, then continue to SyFunc5 input.
+	- continue to SyFunc5 input.
+2. Else:
-- Else, then do nothing.
+	- do nothing.

 **SyFunc5 input:** UsRec8 = Defected

-- If UsRec8 = Defected, then increase SyRec3 by 1.
+1. If UsRec8 = Defected, then:
+	- increase SyRec3 by 1.
+2. Otherwise:
-- Otherwise, do nothing.
+	- do nothing.

 **SyFunc5 output:** SyRec9

 1. Calculate SyRec9.

-  1. SyRec9 = SyRec3 * SyRec13
+	- SyRec9 = SyRec3 * SyRec13

-1. Advance values in current System Record row to Reorg Stage Period 1 row.
+2. Advance values in current System Record row to Reorg Stage Period 1 row.
-2. Advance to UsFunc6.
+3. Advance to UsFunc6.

 #### UsFunc6 Detailed Description